-Native Duluthian Laura Bellamy will begin her third season as an assistant coach to UMD bench boss Maura Crowell in 2017-2018.
+Native Duluthian Laura Bellamy will begin her fifth season at UMD in 2019-20, and first as an associate head coach after four seasons as an assistant to UMD bench boss Maura Crowell.

 A 2009 graduate of Duluth Denfeld High School and two-sport star with the Hunters, Bellamy spent two seasons working in that same capacity at her alma mater, Harvard University.
 In 2014-15, Bellamy was an assistant for a Harvard club that reached the NCAA national title game and finished 27-6-3 overall after going 23-7-4 and securing an NCAA playoff berth the previous winter while Crowell was Harvard's interim head coach.
 Bellamy enjoyed a rewarding four-year goaltending career (2009-13) with the Crimson, posting a 60-25-7 record, a 1.82 goals against average, a .915 saves percentage and 19 shutouts (the second most in program history) in 95 liftetime appearances.
 As a senior, she paced the nation in goals against with an average (0.92) and ranked second in saves percentage (.949) en route to landing All-Ivy League first team accolades.

 Bellamy, who earned a History and Science degree from Harvard in 2013, started between the pipes for six years while a prep for the Duluth Northern Stars and in 2008-09 was chosen the Let's Play Hockey Senior Goalie of the Year.
 She also was a five-year starter and ace of the Hunter softball pitching staff.